sxfie/UmbracoDocs/Reference/Config/umbracoSettings/index-v7.md

 **`<TidyEditorContent>`**

 By setting the value to "true" tidy will be Used to clean Richtext Editor content.
+**NOTE: This has been changed from "True" to "False" as default with the release of 4.9**.

 The benefit of disabling tidy is that HTML5 elements and IFRAMEs can be inserted into the rich text editor without being removed.